Compliance & Regulations

 What pool barrier compliance actually means

 At a basic level, pool barrier compliance means creating a physical layer that restricts unsupervised access to the water, especially by young children.
-That sounds simple.
-In practice, officials usually look at several details at once: barrier height, gaps under and between components, gate swing direction, latch placement, climb resistance, door alarms in some cases, and the relationship between the barrier and nearby structures or landscaping.
+In practice, inspectors evaluate the entire protective system at once, not just fence height in isolation.

 That is why early planning matters.
 Compliance is easier to achieve when it is treated as part of the pool design package, not a late-stage add-on.